RadialDevGroup/ombudsman/ATTENDANCE.md

 ## Overtime and Comptime

-You will not be expected to work more than 40 hours on any company-related task and will not be compensated in any additional way for working overtime.
+You will not be expected to work more than 40 hours on any company-related task and will not be compensated in any additional way for working overtime, except as required by law.
 If it is important to client delivery that additional time be spent, please make sure we are aware of any overtime.
 Please report any client request for overtime, in writing, and in context.

-## PTO
+## Vacation time

-There are currently no set limits on paid time off or vacation time, but please get approval from a supervisor before taking time off for a personal day, vacation, or other non-emergency event.
-Please add time off to your calendar.
+Employees will be eligible for 3 vacations annually, for up to 2 weeks each.
+Please work with management to schedule them ensuring that resourcing accounts for all client commitments.

+Additional vacation may be available provided advance written perission of management.

+A minimum 1 week vacation is recommended.

 ## Sick Time

-There is currently no limit to sick time.
-It would be preferred that you utilize sick days rather than exposing others to illness.

-You may work from home.
-The company will bear sick or personal time.
-Do not plan to make it up.
+Sick and personal time leave is available without bound.
+Please take time, with notice (see ''communication standards'') as needed to ensure best-available return to full productivity.
+Please do not expose the rest of the staff to anything which would hamper their performance or delivery.
+Sick time may be taken at the employee's discresion, subject to the intent: that the purpose of leave is to ensure return to work and an employee may choose to work from home, if able.
+Attendance to the office during an contagious illness is discouraged, and an employee may choose to work from home or take a sick day.

+Other specific requests:
+- If you have personal drama that you need to resolve, take time and resolve it, but ensure that it is resolved so that it will not present addditional interruption.

+- If working from home will not be productive, effective, or will adversly affect your recovery, don't.

+- Sick or personall time may be made up at managment discression, only, and only to ensure timely delivery for clients when originally promised

 ## Work From Home